HudaAli123/movie-cloud-app/RENDER_SETUP.md

 ## Troubleshooting:

 - If tests fail, check the test output in the Actions tab
-- If deployment fails, verify your GitHub Secrets are set correctly
+- If deployment fails, verify your AWS credentials and EKS cluster access
 - If frontend can't connect to backend, check the `REACT_APP_MOVIE_API_URL` secret
-- Render services may take a few minutes to start up after deployment
+- Ensure ECR repositories exist and EKS cluster is running